chemouna/Decor/README.md

 *Decor* is a library that applies decorators to android layout with additional attributes without the need to extend and create a cutom view for each functionnality.

 Decor plugs into  Android layout inflation and applies custom attributes to views. this library was inspired by Pretty https://github.com/madisp/pretty.

-have you ever written AutofitTextViewWithFont to make a textview resizes it's text to be no larger than the width of the view and to apply a font to it and for example if we want to animate it we can create another custom view AnimatedAutofitTextViewWithFont, Decor comes to the rescue to solve this unnecessary class explosion:
+If ever written a custom view like AutofitTextViewWithFont : to make a textview resizes it's text and have a specific font and If you want to add animate you can write a custom view like AnimatedAutofitTextViewWithFont.
+ Decor comes to the rescue to solve this unnecessary class explosion by using a seperate decorator for each functionality :
-    create AutoFitDecorator , FontDecorator, AnimateDecorator (See module decorators) and register them by overriding attachBaseContext in activity class and in your layout :
+    : AutoFitDecorator , FontDecorator, AnimateDecorator (See decorators module for examples of how to create a decorator) and register them in attachBaseContext :

 ```java
 @Override